astral-sh/ruff/docs/editors/features.md

 Similar to Ruff's CLI, the Ruff Language Server fully supports Jupyter Notebook files with all the capabilities available to Python files.

+!!! note
+    Unlike [`ruff-lsp`](https://github.com/astral-sh/ruff-lsp) and similar to the Ruff's CLI, the native language server requires user to explicitly include the Jupyter Notebook files in the set of files to lint and format.
+Refer to the [Jupyter Notebook discovery](https://docs.astral.sh/ruff/configuration/#jupyter-notebook-discovery) section on how to do this.

 <img
 src="https://astral.sh/static/GIF/v0.4.5/ipynb_editing_vscode.gif"
 alt="Editing multiple Jupyter Notebook cells in VS Code"